RIPP3R1337/ProducerStash-Scraper/README.md

 ```
 4. Open CMD / Powershell in the directory these scripts are located.
 5. Type: `python3 scraper.py` and when that one is done do `python3 download-scraper.py`
-6. These 2 should generate .txt files within the scame directory.
+6. These 2 should generate .txt files within the same directory.
 You're probably more interested in the download links .txt :)

 That should be all, enjoy these kits <3!